Sillians/LearnDataScience/README.md

-## This notebook is an exact fork of the original,  with an added requirements.txt, which provides web hosting of executable notebooks on myBinder.org, click the icon below to launch.
+## This notebook is an unedited fork of the original, with an added requirements.txt, to facilitate web hosting of editable and executable notebooks via myBinder.org.
+Click the icon below to launch and run the notebooks in your browser.
 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/n2itn/learndatascience)

 Who